dyhis/fortnite-usermode/README.md

 # fortnite-usermode
-Project was made by a friend, fat lard stole the source. bootkit not provided.
+Project was made by a friend, fat lard stole the source.
+Bootkit not provided.